lewejuice/broad-designs/README.md

 <br>
 <p>This exciting application creates a simple, fuss free route for users to obtain professional designs and applications, with direct lines of communication like the <a href="https://www.tawk.to/" rel="nofollow" target="_blank">Tawk.to</a> instant messenger API for quick and simple responses to questions.</p>
 <br>
-<p>If you have any issues with the app, please head over to the <a href="https://broad-designs.herokuapp.com/" rel="nofollow" target="_blank">Broad Designs page and fill out a contact form or simply open the chat app and someone will get back to you as soon as possible.</a></p>
+<p>If you have any issues with the app, please head over to the <a href="https://broad-designs.herokuapp.com/" rel="nofollow" target="_blank">Broad Designs</a> page and fill out a contact form or simply open the chat app and someone will get back to you as soon as possible.</p>
 <br>
 <h3>Demo</h3>
 <p>A live demo can be found here <a href="https://broad-designs.herokuapp.com/" rel="nofollow" target="_blank">here</a>.</p>